kiruthikanataraj/react_training/README.md

-# Download visual stuido code
+### Download visual stuido code

   Download visual stuido code from https://code.visualstudio.com/download and install in your machine

- # Install node
+### Install node

   Download and install node from https://nodejs.org/en/download/

- # Open this project from visual studio code
+### Open this project from visual studio code

-    open the visual studio code and Choose new Project and open this folder
+  open the visual studio code and Choose new Project then open this folder

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: